Ironic

 • Ironic has a vibrant and diverse community, including small and large operators, hardware and software vendors.

-• Ironic provides features covering the whole hardware life-cycle: from bare metal machine registration and hardware specifications retrieval of newly discovered bare metal machines, configuration and provisioning with custom operating system images, up to machines reset, cleaning for re-provisionionig or end-of-life retirement.
+• Ironic provides features covering the whole hardware life-cycle: from bare metal machine registration and hardware specifications retrieval of newly discovered bare metal machines, configuration and provisioning with custom operating system images, up to machines reset, cleaning for re-provisioning or end-of-life retirement.

 How Metal3 uses Ironic